Pallamana, South Australia

 Pallamana is a locality in the Murraylands region of South Australia between the Mount Lofty Ranges and the Murray River, northwest of Murray Bridge.

 Transport

 Pallamana is where the former Sedan railway line crosses Reedy Creek Road (state route B35) which connects Palmer to Murray Bridge.
 The former station/siding was originally named Preamimma Railway Station.

 The Murray Bridge Airport is in the southeast of the locality of Pallamana.
 Another airfield named Rollo's Airfield is on the western side of Pallamana.

+Climate

+Pallamana has a semi-arid climate with mediterranean influences (Köppen: BSk/Csa) with warm to hot, dry summers and mild, slightly wet winters.
+The wettest recorded day was 14 February 2014 with 74.6 mm of rainfall.
+Extreme temperatures ranged from 48.1 C on 20 December 2019 to -4.6 C on 20 July 2015.